balamanoharb/coding-refresher/problems-list/recursion.md

 Input Array: {-2, -3, 4, -1, -2, 1, 5, -3}
 Output: 7
 (-2, -3, **4, -1, -2, 1, 5, -3**)

+## Source

+Dynamic Programming for Coding Interviews, A Bottom-Up approach to problem solving by Meenakshi & Kamal Rawat